The fertile void

 "Great!
 What’s next?"

-Some people asked it directly, others implied it, and others, when I said "I'm not sure what's next, we'll see" looked like that wasn’t quite the answer they were hoping for.
+Some people asked it directly, others implied it. Οthers, when I said "I'm not sure what's next, we'll see" looked at me disapproving and slightly disappointed.

 There was this need for a "next big thing" that hung in the air.
 And the truth is, a part of me had also internalized this need long before anyone said it out loud.

 Stage exiting and leveling up